 Cite their strengths

 Interview feedback does not always have to be negative.
-In fact, if a candidate made it all the way to the interview phase, chances are there’s going to be a lot you liked about them.
-Spend a few lines sharing positive interview feedback about the strengths you genuinely valued.
+In fact, if a candidate made it all the way to the interview phase, chances are there will be a lot you liked about them.
+Spend a few lines sharing positive interview feedback about the strengths you genuinely value.

 A few cautions here, though.
 Avoid giving positive interview feedback that is insincere or overly glowing, like ‘everyone here loved you!’ as it can cause mixed signals.
 After all, they did not get the job.